- Cozy up to Tromsø's hip restaurant scene after a day in the snow

 Winter lovers seeking a once-in-a-lifetime experience in Northern Norway will be drawn to this family-friendly trip through a popular portion of Norway's Arctic region.

 You'll base the first part of your trip in Norway's northernmost city of Tromsø.
-While many travelers simply use this as a jumping off point, this particular itinerary allows you four nights in order to get to know this city better.
+While many travelers simply use this as a jumping-off point, this particular itinerary allows you four nights in order to get to know this city better.
 And Tromsø is time worth spent with its museums, scenic gondola ride, film and music culture, and impressive dining scene.
 But you'll hardly spend all your time in the city.
-There will be several guided trips available including fishing, snowmobiling, dogsledding, and an overnight stay with an indigenous Sami village in tents (with reindeer).
+There will be several guided trips available as well as a guided overnight excursion in the wilderness.

 |Day 1||Arrive in Tromsø||Tromsø|